aarongreenwald/seatstat/README.md

 - mkdir ../env
 - virtualenv ../env
 - ../env/bin/python setup.py develop
-- Edit development.ini and set the database connection and port.
+- Create development.ini (see sample.ini for an example) and set the database connection and port correctly.
 - ../env/bin/pserve development.ini

 Have fun!

-For production, you will need to add a file named production.ini and set the settings there correctly.
+For production, you will need to also add a file named production.ini and set the settings there correctly.

 (You may need to install some things along the way, like virtualenv.
 It should be self-explanatory, perhaps with the help of Google.)